Introduction to Health Careers

 Pathology and Disease II

 Continuation of the fundamental study of pathology and the process of disease.
-Common disease conditions, prevention, etiology, signs and symptoms, diagnoses, treatment, prognoses, wounds and healing, and the use of medical references for research and verification are studied.
+Common disease conditions, prevention, etiology, signs and symptoms, diagnoses, treatment, prognoses, and the use of medical references for research and verification are studied.
 Specific attention is given to area of cardiovascular and hematological medicine, ear-nose-throat and respiratory/pulmonary systems, gastrointestinal medicine, renal and urologic medicine, hepatic and biliary medicine, neurologic medicine and psychiatric medicine.
-3 Credits (3 Lecture) Prerequisite(s): BIO103 and HTH115 and MTR101 or BIO103 and HTH115 and MTR104 or BIO115 and HTH115 and MTR101 or BIO115 and HTH115 and MTR104.
-Corequisite(s): BIO125 or BIO103.
-Fall Only.
+3 Credits (3 Lecture) Corequisite(s): BIO115 and MTR104 or BIO103 and MTR104.

 Health Issues and Transitions

-Examination of the issue of the aging United States population and its impact on the health care delivery system.
-Topics include the impact of culture and ethnicity on perceptions and attitudes toward aging; the normal physiological changes of aging; common diseases of the aged, and the resulting demands for health care; alternative physical, physiological and living accommodations; technology's impact on the provisions of health care; and the health care related financial consequences of aging.
+Examines the issue of the aging United States population and its impact on the health care delivery system.
+Impact of culture, societal issues, and ethnicity on perceptions and attitudes toward aging.
+Physiological changes of aging, common diseases of the aged and the resulting demands for health care, alternative living accommodation options, technology's impact on the provisions of health care, and the dying to bereavement process are examined in theoretical study and writing intensive assignments.
 3 Credits (3 Lecture) Prerequisite(s): ENL111.
 (Cultural Diversity, Science, Technology and Society, Writing Enriched)

 Medical Practice Administration